jadecobra/python_tdd_exercises/source/passing values.rst

 ## Passing Data Structures

-we can try this with other python [data structures](./DATA_STRUCTURES.rst) to see what happens
+I can try this with other python [data structures](./DATA_STRUCTURES.rst) to see what happens

 ### RED: make it fail